Kendrick Dissing Drake on 'Compton' Is the Peak of a Beef That Has Been Growing for Years

 And if Drizzy takes the bait, then the game won't be about memes anymore.

-Dr Dre’s “grand finale” dropped at the end of last week—a soundtrack inspired by the NWA biopic Straight Outta Compton that is, as writer Jeff Weiss noted, “much better than any rap album from a 50+ year old hermit tech billionaire” deserves to be.
+Dr Dre’s “grand finale” dropped at the end of last week - a soundtrack inspired by the NWA biopic Straight Outta Compton that is, as writer Jeff Weiss noted, “much better than any rap album from a 50+ year old hermit tech billionaire” deserves to be.
 It’s worth talking about, that’s for sure.
-But let’s put Dre’s grandiose adieu on ice for a second and focus on his auspicious protégé, Kendrick Lamar, who features on three tracks on Compton, because on two of them—“Darkside / Gone” and “Deepwater”—there are lines some people have interpreted as subliminal disses toward Canada’s most sweltering hip-hop property, Drizzy Drake.
+But let’s put Dre’s grandiose adieu on ice for a second and focus on his auspicious protégé, Kendrick Lamar, who features on three tracks on Compton, because on two of them – “Darkside / Gone” and “Deepwater” – there are lines some claimed last week as subliminal disses toward Canada’s most sweltering hip-hop property, the boy, Drizzy Drake.

 Here they are: